tc39/proposal-measure/README.md

     // { value: 1000, unit: "cubic-centimeter"}
 ```

-* Multiply/divide a measurement by a constant
+* Multiply/divide a measurement by a scalar

 ```js
     let measurement = new Measurement(10, {unit: "centimeter"})